Is Personal Branding The Future Of Marketing?

-I cannot overstate just how important I think personal branding is for everyone.
+I cannot overstate just how important I think building a personal brand is for everyone.
 Whether we realize it or not we are all our own brand and we are marketing our own brand every single day.
 That may sound melodramatic to some but it’s the truth.
 Whether we work for a company or as an individual we all market ourselves via our actions and our words.
 And now, in the digital-social-media-gone-wild world we live in, our personal brands are more often than not, public record.
 I tell people all the time this – that we are all our brand and that you need to care for that brand just as you would any other – if not more.

 What are some of the ways you’ve built your personal brand, Steve?

 Well I would like to say I was a visionary who saw the future of social media and blogging but alas I am not that smart – not by a long shot.
 I merely got swept up in “it’ like millions of others.
 What I do, however, was start my own blog many years ago and then segued that into writing for publications such as Ad Age and Ad Week.
 These all led to my becoming a regular contributor to such sites as Forbes, Business Insider, Social Media Today and Business 2 Community.
 It is on these “stages” if you will, I have been able to create my personal brand as someone who is knowledgeable and experienced and a thought leader in the fields of advertising, marketing, branding and social media.

 How do you balance building your personal brand vs. building your company brand?